David Price (boxer): Price vs. Teper

-Career from 2016–2019
+Later career

 In February 2016, Price confirmed Dave Coldwell as his new trainer ahead of his 29 May fight at Goodison Park.
 It was announced Price would fight Vaclav Pejsar (9–2, 8 KOs) on the Bellew-Makabu undercard.
 Price was considerably bigger and more solid than in previous fights.
 During the first round, Price threw a counter uppercut that knocked Pejsar to the ground for the first time in his career and gave him a black eye.
 Pejsar came out aggressively in the second but eventually got put down from another uppercut and failed to beat the count.
 Following the victory Price publicly announced his desire to challenge then IBF champion Anthony Joshua.

 Price continued his comeback on 1 October in Germany, stopping journeyman Ivica Perkovic in the second round with a body shot.
 Price was in control from the opening and his speed and power seemingly too much for the journeyman with a reputation for durability.
 Price hit Perkovic so hard in round two that it forced him to ask for the fight to be stopped as he was in too much agony to continue.
 He stated he now wanted to fight Joseph Parker if he can not secure a fight with Joshua.
 Price signed to fight Dave Allen in another tune up bout on 22 October but was forced to pull out due to illness.